Native wildlife and threatened species

-Endangered Ecological Communities (EECs) are plant communities under threat from a range of activities.
-Endangered ecological communities are listed in the same way as threatened species, and are often referred to as EECs.
-There are 12 endangered ecological communities that can be found in Eurobodalla Shire.
-Fact Sheets about most of these communities can be downloaded below.
+Endangered ecological communities (EECs) are plant communities under threat from a range of activities.
+These communities are listed in the same way as threatened species.
+There are 12 EECs that can be found in Eurobodalla Shire.
+Fact sheets about most of these communities can be downloaded below.
 Some of them cover more than one EEC.
 A number of others provide management information.
 Hard copies can be ordered from Council on request.

 - Recognition and Management of Endangered Ecological Communities in the South East Corner of NSW Report (1.4MB)

 You can access maps for relevant areas that may contain EECs on our GIS mapping tool.
 This tool has been designed to display various mapping layers, including the layer for potential EECs.
 To turn on the 'potential EECs' layer on the tool, expand the 'environmental features' layer on the left side of the screen, then tick the 'potential EEC' layer: